squaremiledev/asynctransport/README.md

 [![Tests_Java_8_11 Build Status](https://github.com/squaremiledev/asynctransport/workflows/Tests_Java_8_11/badge.svg)](https://github.com/squaremiledev/asynctransport/actions?query=workflow%3ATests_Java_8_11)

-This library is an attempt to build a fully composable, library-style (read, non-framework style), message-driven, high performance, single threaded tcp server/client.

-I enjoy combining knowledge from technical books with distilled software design experience.
-One of the applications is this library.
-It has been primarily designed to be used as a building block for other tools that require some audit capabilities, such as test spies and that should not slow down systems under test.

-However, because of a relatively low latency even at higher message rates, it can be also used as a building block for (potentially event sourced) systems where part of its communication is done via TCP.
+The main artifact of the Async Transport family is AsyncTCP.
+AsyncTCP is a fully composable library to be used as a building block for a low latency, message-driven, high performance TCP applications written in Java.

+## Key features:

+- compatible with Java 8 and above

+- no external dependencies, apart from some Agrona data structures

+- purely message driven, with all messages serializable for an audit and replay purposes

+- zero allocation in steady state to avoid GC pauses

+- single threaded, single CPU utilisation even for multiple connections

+- low latency with single digit microseconds overhead even at hundreds of thousands messages a second on commodity hardware

+- no Java NIO/Socket knowledge necessary to use it efficiently

+- easily extendable, with some extensions under active development (Aeron Cluster, Chronicle Queue, Ring Buffer, TCP endpoints simulators)

+- ideal for event-sourced systems

+## Evaluation

+### See some examples

 To start write your own application, see dev.squaremile.asynctcpacceptance.AppListeningOnTcpPort class.

 To use TCP in a message-driven fashion, look at `dev.squaremile.asynctcp.DeterministicTransportApplicationTest`

-## Evaluation

 The easiest way to start evaluating if the library can be of some use is to

-### 1. Check if it works
+### Check, that the library works

 To build: